adamnicolaspelletier/site-dir-mutagenesis-oligos/README.md

 The script also allows to generate the FASTA sequence for the variants in the variant Info file, for use in sequencing alignment purposes.
 One must first 1.
 Activate Fasta mode with the -sf flag and then 2. indicate in which directory save those FASTA files with the -vf flag.
+The default directory will be "docs/VARIANT_FASTA/" if only -sf is used.

 ```sh